Back to Blog

 Mistake #2: Skipping Change Management

 The technology is the easy part.
-Getting humans to change how they work?
-That’s where most projects die.
+Getting humans to change how they work is where most projects die.
 Invest 70% of your effort on people, 30% on technology.

 Mistake #3: No Success Metrics